--Unprotected exposure to high noise levels can cause permanent, disabling hearing loss and other problems, such as tinnitus (ringing, buzzing, whistling or humming in the ears).

--Risk assessment and implementation of appropriate controls for these hazards are essential.
+- Exposure to high noise levels can cause permanent, disabling hearing loss and other problems, such as tinnitus (ringing, buzzing, whistling or humming in the ears).
+Therefore, risk assessment and implementation of appropriate controls for these hazards are essential.

--Appropriate controls to reduce the risk may include actions such as damping materials to prevent workpieces from "ringing".
+- Appropriate controls to reduce the risk may include actions such as damping materials to prevent work pieces from "ringing".

--Use hearing protection in accordance with employer's instructions and as required by occupational health and safety regulations.
+- Use hearing protection in accordance with employer's instructions and as required by occupational health and safety regulations.

--Operate and maintain the drill or tapper as recommended in in the instruction handbook, to prevent an unnecessary increase in the noise level.
+- Operate and maintain the die grinder as recommended in the instruction handbook, to prevent an unnecessary increase in the noise level.

--Select, maintain and replace the consumable/inserted tool as recommended in the instruction handbook, to prevent an unnecessary increase in noise.
+- Select, maintain and replace the consumable/inserted tool as recommended in the instruction handbook, to prevent an unnecessary increase in noise.